Free Joseon: Activities

 On 15 March 2019, The Washington Post reported that Free Joseon was involved in the 22 February incident at North Korea's embassy in Madrid.
-Spanish media linked several participants in an alleged raid to the CIA.
+Spanish media claimed 2 participants in the raid were linked to the CIA.

 The group's activities have included numerous defections of North Koreans escaping the country and their embassies abroad.
-These include former North Korean ambassador to Italy: Jo Song Gil.
+These include the former North Korean ambassador to Italy, Jo Song Gil.
 It is also reported that the incident at the North Korean embassy in Madrid in 2019 may have been a botched defection effort disguised as a staged kidnapping, rather than an alleged raid.

 On 18 April 2019, the United States Department of Justice arrested Free Joseon member Christopher Ahn and raided the apartment of member Adrian Hong.

 On 30 June 2019, Free Joseon released a statement on the 2019 Koreas–United States DMZ Summit, in which United States President Donald Trump met with Kim Jong-un and symbolically stepped across the border into North Korea at the Korean Demilitarized Zone.
 The statement was critical of the true intent of the North Korean regime in reopening dialogue with the United States on the issue of denuclearisation, stating "Millions starved to death, hundreds of thousands of citizens in concentration camps, and hundreds of foreigners kidnapped and assassinated will attest that, unfortunately, the regime in Pyongyang has never acted in good faith and only seeks to stall while it continues to proliferate weapons of mass destruction and commit mass atrocities.
 Regretfully, these empty gestures by the Kim regime serve only to deceive the world and empower an immoral criminal regime".